racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/ActionTasklet.md

 ###Provided Data
 The execution of the action tasklet mostly requires a lot of data about an object.
 This data is not to be retrieved in this action tasklet itself, but is gathered in the `params` dictionary.
-The `params` dictionary lives throughout the whole PyLabs framework.
+The `params` dictionary lives throughout the whole Pylabs framework.
 You will see in the [Creating Forms and Wizards][formwizard] section, that the wizards and forms gather the data.
 This data is passed on to the cloud API call, which on its turn calls this tasklet.

-All of this is part of the PyLabs framework.
+All of this is part of the Pylabs framework.

 The next sections will cover the basic principles of implementing the actions.